TshireletsoMentor/darkly-1/00_Unsecure_email_on_FE/Resources/the_tea.md

 Change email while respecting length contraints
 Click submit

-# Manipulation
+## Manipulation

-This can be manipulated by changing the email to an exsiting user to gain login information.
+- This can be manipulated by changing the email to an exsiting user to gain login information.
-A compromising script can we sent to this email
+- A compromising script can be sent to this email

+# Resolve

+- Store email in a variable on the backend
+- Process email on submit to check that it is correct.

 ### Resource